Production capabilities for practical 3D printed parts.

 What affects price and lead time.

-Pricing and lead time depend on the model, material, size, quantity, print time, support needs, post-print handling, rush needs, packing, and delivery method.
+Pricing and lead time depend on the model, material, size, quantity, print time, support needs, post-print handling, rush needs, packing, labeling, fulfillment requirements, and delivery method.

 01